 Now, we went with a cast iron sink which is 135lbs.
 It is a beast and I love it!
-We did however need to make sure it was properly sealed because it doesn’t use clips like your stainless steel sinks do.
+We did however need to make sure it was properly sealed because it doesn’t use clips as your stainless steel sinks do.
 I used a good silicone caulk.
-This is an oil based caulk which I’m not a huge fan of, but it is the best when it comes to resisting mold and cracking.
-When I caulked around the outside of the sink I used a white water based one with easy clean up!
+This is an oil-based caulk which I’m not a huge fan of, but it is the best when it comes to resisting mold and cracking.
+When I caulked around the outside of the sink I used white, water-based caulk with easy clean up!

 Now that you have your sink in place everything secured and ready to go we can fill in any gaps.
 Use some wood putty and your sawdust to fill in where two pieces meet up.
 We decided to not do the mitered 45 degree angle, mainly because I like the look of it where it meets straight on, and also because it’s way easier to install without the angle cut!
 Once the putty is in place, put a coat of your Waterlox on there and you are done!

 So what do you think?
 Do you love a good butcher block countertop as much as I do?